elixir-europe/infectious-diseases-toolkit/showcase/covid19-galaxy.md

 The components are connected using free and open source “glue” code that can be found on [GitHub](https://github.com/usegalaxy-eu/ena-cog-uk-wfs).

-The code relies, to a large extent, on built-in Galaxy functionality, which it accesses via the [Galaxy API](https://usegalaxy.eu/api/docs), including uploading data via URLs, running workflows in an automated manner, sending result datasets to a remote resource, tagging analysis artefacts for easier discovery, publishing analyses for accessibility, etc. This approach allows us to keep the code minimal.
+The code relies, to a large extent, on built-in Galaxy functionality, which it accesses via the [Galaxy API](https://usegalaxy.eu/api/docs).
+This approach allows us to keep the code minimal.

+The automation code takes care of orchestrating the steps of

+- uploading ENA data via URLs
+- running all workflows necessary for an analysis of a given sample batch from the set offered on WorkflowHub in an automated manner
+- sending result datasets to the remote archive
+- tagging analysis artefacts for easier discovery, publishing analyses for accessibility, etc.

+## What can you use this showcase for?

+This showcase illustrates how you can combine existing public frameworks, registries, and data repositories, that have all been created or enhanced significantly over the course of the COVID-19 pandemic, to conduct automated, reproducible, shareable, transparent, high-quality viral sequencing data analysis at any scale using open-source code.

+The system was designed with a broad range of users in mind:

+- Any researcher can reuse any of the archived result files produced by the showcase project for retrospective downstream analyses.
+- Virologists can use the Github-based analysis on request feature to get a high-quality, reliable analysis of their own samples performed on the Galaxy Europe server.
+- Genome surveillance initiatives can reuse the entire system on-premises or exchange components as they see fit.

-## How to reuse the components
+### How to reuse the components

-An important aspect for reusability is the modular architecture of the showcase.
+An important aspect of the system presented here in terms of reusability is its modular architecture.
 You could for example:
 - Change the Galaxy server instance used to process the data

-  All analysis tools used in the Galaxy workflows are publicly available and are easy to install on any Galaxy instance.
+  All analysis tools used in the Galaxy workflows are publicly available and are easy to install on any, public or private, Galaxy instance.

+  While it is easiest for occasional users to just use the Github-based analysis request feature to have their data processed by Galaxy Europe, larger genome surveillance projects may want to run the system on their own dedicated instance of Galaxy to enjoy shorter queue times and to ensure privacy of the data before its release to public archives.

 - Get the raw sequencing data from sources other than the ENA

   As long as you can give Galaxy access to the data there is a way to feed it into the system.

-- Build and run modified versions of the workflows
+- Build and run modified versions or combinations of the workflows

-  Galaxy comes with an easy-to-use graphical workflow editor that lets you adapt any of the existing public workflows to your specific needs.
+  Galaxy comes with an easy-to-use graphical workflow editor that lets you adapt any of the existing public workflows to your specific needs, and the modular design of the workflows makes it rather straightforward to build the ideal pipeline for your purpose.

+  You can also simply clone the automation glue code and modify its config files to orchestrate your custom pipeline on your Galaxy instance of choice from a local computer or server.

 - Send result files to a different remote file system

   Galaxy has a plugin system through which it can be connected to various remote file systems for data export.

 - Use the data to populate other dashboards of your choice

-  The Galaxy project and collaborators have, for example, come up with an [interactive Observable dashboard](https://covid19.galaxyproject.org/dashboard) as an alternative visualisation tool for the showcase.
+  The Galaxy project and collaborators have, for example, come up with an [interactive Observable dashboard](https://covid19.galaxyproject.org/dashboard) as an alternative visualisation tool for the results produced as part of the showcase.

-## What can you use this showcase for?

-This showcase illustrates how you can combine existing public frameworks, registries, and data repositories, that have all been created or enhanced significantly over the course of the COVID-19 pandemic, to conduct automated, reproducible, shareable, transparent, high-quality viral sequencing data analysis at any scale using open-source code.

-Thanks to its modular architecture, the showcase and its underlying code and workflows can be easily adopted to the specific needs of your project.

 ## Acknowledgments